 The medical and nursing team will always consider whether CPR is appropriate for people under the care of St Christopher’s.
+Like any medical treatment, CPR will not be attempted if it won’t work or if the harms are greater than the benefits.
 Decisions are reviewed by the clinical team looking after you.
 Our aim is to emphasise your comfort and provide you with dignity at all stages of life.

-If you do not have a current, valid Not for Resuscitation form, we will discuss your views about CPR with you, unless it appears that to do so would be harmful.
+If you do not have a current, valid Do Not Attempt CPR (DNACPR) form, we will discuss your views about CPR with you, unless it appears that to do so would be harmful.
 The doctor in charge of your care will tell you if they think you may benefit from it.

 Should you require inpatient care and CPR is particularly relevant to your needs, or you are concerned to have full CPR facilities available, it may on rare occasions be more appropriate for you to be cared for in hospital rather than at St Christopher’s.

 If I am too ill to discuss CPR can my family or friends decide for me?

 It’s the doctor’s legal responsibility to decide finally what will be best for you medically if you were too sick to make your own decisions.
 However:

 - If possible, the team will ask your family and/ or close friends if they know about treatments, including CPR, that you would not want